panther-labs/panther-analysis/README.md

 Within the `analysis` directory, you will find a collection of rules and policies.
 Policies define the compliant and secure state of a cloud Resource, whereas Rules perform analysis on log data.
 These can be used in conjunction to ensure a cloud environment is configured securely, as well as detect possible malicious activity.

+### Standards

+Currently, many of our rules and policies are based on Center for Internet Security (CIS) reccomended best practices.
+As we grow, we intend to add support for more and varied compliance frameworks.
+Feel free to contribute policies and rules that help you meet your own compliance requirements!

 ### Included Policies

 We include the following policy bundles: